 If the work experience individual is in fact genuinely a worker, then the following rights will apply:

 If the work experience individual is a worker, they will be entitled to receive a national minimum wage.
-Details of the up-to-date National Minimum Wage (NMW) rates can be found under the Employment Matters Pay Data section of our website.
+Details of the up to date national minimum wage rates can be found under the Employment Matters Pay Data section of our website.

 An individual will not come within scope of the National Minimum Wage provisions if their work experience does not amount to anything more than work shadowing.